 QurAI is an interfaculty group embedded in the Science (Institute of Informatics) and the Faculties of Medicine (AMC, Department of Biomedical Engineering and Physics) of the University of Amsterdam.

-qurAI positions itself primarily in the research theme AI with clear links to Computational Science, Data Science and People, Science & Technology.
+qurAI positions itself primarily in the research theme AI with clear links to Computational Science, Data Science and People, Society & Technology.

 Advancing society through inclusive AI technology.